govuk-one-login/mobile-wallet-cri-test-harness/README.md

 This test harness enables GOV.UK Wallet credential issuer services to validate their implementations without requiring access to the mobile app.
 It acts as a mock wallet client that can test credential issuance flows end-to-end.

-## How to use it - Running the test suite against a credential issuer
+## How to run the test suite against a credential issuer

 ### Pre-requisites